 Although I am suggesting you sell your investments at a loss, I’m not suggesting you stay out of the market after you sell.

 In the simple example above, the best course of action would be to sell your shares of VTSAX for $60,000 and then use that money to immediately buy shares of an index fund that performs similarly to VTSAX but is different enough to not be considered a wash sale.

 Wash Sale Rule

 A wash sale is when you sell shares at a loss but buy substantially identical investments 30 days before or after the sale.

-If in the example scenario, you sold your shares of VTSAX and then immediately bought more shares of VTSAX, the transaction would be considered a wash sale and you wouldn’t be able to use those losses to reduce your taxes.
+In the example scenario, if you sold your shares of VTSAX and then immediately bought more shares of VTSAX, the transaction would be considered a wash sale and you wouldn’t be able to use those losses to reduce your taxes.

 Lab Rat Scenario